Marvel: Ultimate Alliance: Development and marketing

 Most versions of Ultimate Alliance were developed using Vicarious Visions' Alchemy engine, which was purchased from the now-defunct Intrinsic Graphics in May 2003.
 Raven Software developed the primary version of the game on the PS2, PS3, Xbox and Xbox 360.
-Vicarious Visions simultaneously ported the game to the PSP, and later to the Wii to coincide with its launch, and Beenox ported the game to the PC.
-During early development Ultimate Alliance used cel-shading technology, similar to Raven's previous Marvel Comics games, X-Men Legends and X-Men Legends II: Rise of Apocalypse; however, this was dropped at some point during development.
+Vicarious Visions simultaneously ported the game to the PSP, and later to the Wii to coincide with its launch, and Beenox ported the game to Windows.
+During early development, Ultimate Alliance used cel-shading technology, similar to Raven's previous Marvel Comics games, X-Men Legends and X-Men Legends II: Rise of Apocalypse; however, this was dropped at some point during development.
 Barking Lizards Technologies used their Whiptail engine to develop the GBA version independently.
 The game was originally known as Marvel Legends, and had an internal working title of Marvel Comics RPG.
-At one point, both Link from The Legend of Zelda series and Samus Aran from the Metroid series were planned to be playable characters for the Wii version; however, both characters were removed prior to release.
+At one point, Link from The Legend of Zelda series and Samus Aran from the Metroid series were planned to be playable characters for the Wii version; however, both characters were removed prior to release.
+These also led a GameCube port to be cancelled, due to the developers using a modified build running on PlayStation 2 hardware to showcase the characters.
 The music for the game was composed by Mark Griskey, Chance Thomas and Cris Velasco.
 Over 50 minutes of music was composed by the trio, including gameplay and cutscene tracks.

-Marvel: Ultimate Alliance was first released on October 24, 2006 in North America.
+Marvel: Ultimate Alliance was first released on October 24, 2006, in North America.
 Regional releases followed throughout 2006 and 2007.
 The standard edition of Ultimate Alliance was also released as a companion with Forza Motorsport 2 in specially marked Xbox 360 consoles in 2007.
-The Gold Edition of the game was released on May 22, 2007 exclusively for the Xbox 360.
+The Gold Edition of the game was released on May 22, 2007, exclusively for the Xbox 360.
 This version included the two DLC packs available at the time.
 A 2016 version was released for PlayStation 4, Xbox One, and Microsoft Windows on July 26, 2016.
 In July 2018, the remaster of the game, along with the re-released sequel, were removed due to licensing issues from Activision.
 The game is currently not available to buy and download from either console or PC marketplaces, unless the user already bought the game.